10 Popular Dog Breeds in Singapore Loved by Pet Owners

 Miniature Schnauzer

 The Miniature Schnauzer is a popular dog breed in Singapore, originally from Germany in the 19th century.
 It was developed by crossing the Standard Schnauzer with smaller breeds like the Affenpinscher and Miniature Poodle.
 Today, the Mini Schnauzer is a good companion due to its friendly personality.
 Its compact size makes it well-suited to Singapore.
-Its popularity is growing in Singapore for its versatility as both a companion and a watchdog.
+Its popularity is growing in Singapore due to its versatility as both a companion and a watchdog, especially among dog owners focused on pet supplies and balanced training.

-Activity Level: Mini Schnauzers have high exercise needs, including long daily walks, jogs, or games.
+Activity Level: Mini Schnauzers have high exercise needs, including long daily walks, jogs, or games, and are also highly intelligent, making them quick learners and energetic companions.

 10. Mongrel (Mixed Breed)